garrib10/Brian-Garrity-Portfolio/README.md

-Unit 02 CSS and Bootstrap Homework: Responsive Portfolio
+Unit 08 Project 1 Homework: Professional Materials
 <br>
-For this assignment, we were told to make a Web Resposive Portfolio.
+For this assignment, we were told to update our Web Resposive Portfolio.
 With what we learned with CSS and Bootstrap, we were told to make a website that can we accessed with all devices.
 We were told two make 3 different html files, and add a navbar to the top of the page.
-Also, we were told to use the grid system
+Also, we were told to use the grid system.
+Update: I was able to make the layout look a little cleaner for 2 of the pages.
+Also, the form looks a lot better now on the contact.html.
+I did have a little trouble with the portfolio.html  grid system but I feel like I am happy with what I have so far.

 The Criteria is the following: